rh-mobb/aro-workshop-content/aro-content/300-app/cicd.md

 ## Import tasks to our pipeline

 The next thing we need to do is import common tasks that our pipeline will use.
 These common tasks are designed to be reused across multiple pipelines.

+1. Switch back to the `microsweeper-ex` project from earlier

+    ```bash
+    oc project microsweeper-ex
+    ```

 1. Let's start by taking a look at the reusable tasks that we will be using.
 To do so, run the following command: